szaydel/integraty/docs/integraty/extprog.md

 Limits included lines from stderr to those matching given suffix.
-If a pattern results in some subset of original lines, this subset will be subject to application of 'suffix'.
-In other words, lines with 'suffix' may be excluded as a result of pattern matching, because suffix checking occurs after application of 'pattern' and 'exclude' parameters, not before.
+If a pattern results in some subset of original lines, this subset will be subject to application of `suffix`.
+In other words, lines with `suffix` may be excluded as a result of pattern matching, because suffix checking occurs after application of `pattern` and `exclude` parameters, not before.

 #### Arguments